big-data-europe/mu-swarm-logger-service/README.md

     mu-swarm-logger-service
 ```

-All the containers that have a label `muLoggingConcept` will be logged to the
+All the containers that have a label `LOG` will be logged to the concept in
-concept in value of this label.
+value of this label.
 For instance:

 ```
-docker run -i --rm -p 80:80 -l muLoggingConcept=http://some/nginx nginx
+docker run -i --rm -p 80:80 -l LOG=1 nginx
 ```

-Will make the logs of Nginx to be logged to http://some/nginx.
+Will make the logs of Nginx to be logged to the database.

 ### Overrides